Can you decipher a dog tail message?

 Before dogs became domesticated, most had large, bushy tails like wolves.
 Then a dog’s tail was crucial to his survival.

-A dog’s tail is used for counterbalance when running, turning, leaping, climbing, swimming, and walking narrow paths, ridges or trails.
+A dog’s tail is used for counterbalance when running, turning, leaping, climbing, swimming, and walking narrow paths, ridges, or trails.

-Some breeds, mostly those that herd, are born with a rudimentary tail, which is nothing more than a flap of fatty tissue if even that!
+Some breeds, primarily those that herd, are born with a rudimentary tail, which is nothing more than a flap of fatty tissue if even that!
 For example, many Australian Shepherds are born without tails.
-They may not have tails, but that fatty tissue, the hair on end, and wiggling butt will let you know what’s going on in their head.
+They may not have tails, but that fatty tissue, the hair on end, and the wiggling butt will let you know what’s going on in their head.

 Working dogs

-At one time, a dog without a tail was considered a working dog, and therefore was not taxed!
+At one time, a dog without a tail was considered a working dog and therefore was not taxed!

 Bottom line